rust-lang-nursery/taskcluster-crater/README.md

 $ cd taskcluster-crater/rs
 ```

 In this directory create crater-cli-config.json.
-It looks like:
+It looks like this:

 ```json
 {